Groestlcoin/electrum-personal-server/README.md

   `config.ini` onto the file `electrum-personal-server-rescan.bat`.

 * Run the server again which will start Electrum Personal Server.
-Wait until the message `Listening for Electrum Wallet ...` appears and then tell Electrum to connect to the server in `Tools` -> `Server`.
+Wait until the message `Listening for Electrum-grs Wallet ...` appears and then tell Electrum-grs to connect to the server in `Tools` -> `Server`.
 By default the server details are `localhost` if running on the same machine.
 Make sure the port number matches what is written in `config.ini` (port 50002 by default).